I watched all of Disney Plus’s original TV shows and films so you don’t have to

 Disney Family Sundays

 DIY crafter Amber Kemp-Gerstel walks a family through how to make Disney-themed crafts.
 In episode one, she shows the Mai family how to make a mini circus tent similar to the ones in Dumbo.
 This show isn’t horrible per se.
 The craft is cute.
 The family is energetic.
 Amber is likable.
 But it’s basically a multi-cam YouTube tutorial.
-Also, it seems like a missed opportunity to have several crafts fleshing out the episode or even a stronger tie-in to the IP.
+Also, it seems like a missed opportunity to have several crafts fleshing out the episode or even a stronger tie-in to the IP (more clips or insider factoids or original sketches would have been welcome).
 Right now, Disney Family Sundays feels like a segment of a web show rather than an actual show with the full backing of Disney muscle.

 The World According to Jeff Goldblum